 4. It’s a good idea to add an IsActive field to our table so we have the ability to mark an entry as inactive without deleting it.
 This field type is "YesNo", so title it IsActive and select the field type from the list.
 Then click Add field.

-5. Sometimes it’s helpful to keep track of when records are created and modified in a list, so let’s add two "DateTime" field types to our table.
+5. Sometimes it’s helpful to keep track of when records are created and modified in a list, so add two "DateTime" field types to the table.

-- You’ll be prompted to choose which field in the Contacts table you want to associate with your dropdown.
-Let's choose the unique option: RecordID.
+5. You’ll be prompted to choose which field in the Contacts table you want to associate with your dropdown.
+Select its (only) unique field: RecordID.

 6. Click Save, and you’ll see your Contact field appear in the list of fields for the Cars table.

-- In the text box that appears, type in different makes of cars.
-There will be one per line: BMW, Volkswagen, Toyota, Ford
+5. In the text box that appears, type in different makes of cars.
+There will be one per line:

 6. When you’re all done, click Save.
 You’ll be returned to the field list for your Cars table.

-You're finished!
-If you go back to your Tables list, you’ll see the two new tables created.
+You're finished creating the custom Cars table!
+If you go back to your Tables list to view all the tables, you can search and find the two new tables created.
 The first one is your Cars table, and the second is the CarMake table which is a dropdown in the Cars table!

 There’s one more nifty function of tables and fields in Method we’d like to address.
-In the last mission we created a relationship between the Cars table and the Contacts table using the Contact dropdown.
+We created a relationship between the Cars table and the Contacts table by adding a Contact dropdown.
 Let’s monopolize on that relationship and create a linked field!